Innovation for Transformation

 Innovation is not an end in itself, but is part of longer term change.
 In other words, innovation has to be able to create societal value and should trigger longer term impacts in order to generate a catalytic effect.
 The ultimate goal is for an innovation to be institutionalised, scaled and replicated.

-Since its launch in 2011, the Innovation Programme has funded 36 innovative projects in 34 countries, disbursing over USD 6 million in grant funding.
-It has issued four thematic calls for proposals: Secure Tenure, Migration, Know Your City, and Youth and the City, and one open call.
+Since its launch in 2011, the Innovation Programme has funded 41 innovative projects in 35 countries, disbursing over USD 6 million in grant funding.
+It has issued five thematic calls for proposals: Adaptation to Climate Change, Secure Tenure, Migration, Know Your City, and Youth and the City, and one open call.

 These projects have catalysed urban transformation processes, created partnerships among urban development actors, and leveraged funding.
 Some are being scaled up within a country or integrated into national policies.